microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/rangefont-get.md

 ---
 title: "Get RangeFont"
-description: "Retrieve the properties and relationships of rangefont object.
+description: "Retrieve the properties and relationships of rangefont object."
 author: "lumine2008"
 ---